astro-fusion/astro-blogs/20_Transit/01_Sun_Transit/200102_Sun_transit_2nd_house_from_natal_Moon.md

 ---
 title: Sun transit 2nd house from natal Moon
 description: |
-   "The Sun transiting the 2nd house leads to loss of wealth and happiness
+   "The Sun transiting the 2nd house leads to loss of wealth and happiness"
 pubDate: '2024-09-19'
 ---